-Recently, I read a report produced by the Sales Institute of Ireland that stated, “70% of participating companies experienced an increase in headcount for their Inside Sales team and they predicted a growth for 2018”.
+Recently, I read a report produced by the Executive Institute of Ireland (formerly the Sales Institute of Ireland), that stated, “70% of participating companies experienced an increase in headcount for their Inside Sales team and they predicted a growth for 2018”.

 We may live in a time where a lot of our communication with customers is online; however this report proved to me and the Institute the importance of the telephone in business.

-As a result, this prompted the presentation “Using the phone to generate more leads” at a “Sales Series” event in early January 2018 with the Sales Institute, which I am happy to share with you today.
+As a result, this prompted the presentation “Using the phone to generate more leads” at a “Sales Series” event in early January 2018 with the instutute, which I am happy to share with you today.

 I began by looking at the reasons why salespeople shy away from using the phone.
 Some people think selling on the phone is old-fashioned compared to email.
 Some feel it is a waste of time, takes too long as it is difficult to get through to potential customers.

 Interestingly, what customers often tell me is that they receive lots of irrelevant, unqualified calls.
 They say salespeople can be too pushy and talk at them.
 Other times, people will say the salesperson seems unprepared, doesn’t listen or get to the point.